Gasoid/PromHSD/README.md

 ## Storages
-Now PromHSD supports 2 databases:
+Now PromHSD supports following databases:
 - MongoDB (so that you can use Atlas, Azure CosmosDB, etc)
 - AWS DynamoDB
 - file (simple json file)